Getting Started Video:

 Why are some of the genotypes highlighted in the articles and reports?

-Your genotype will be highlighted in yellow if you match with one risk allele or highlighted in orange if you match with two risk alleles.
+Your genotype will be highlighted in yellow if you match with one effect allele or highlighted in orange if you match with two effect alleles.

 Where do I find the Summary Reports?

 There are two locations on the website for easy access.
-For members, they are accessible on the Member’s Dashboard.
-Otherwise, when you select a topic from the Genetic Topics dropdown menu, the summary reports will be in each topic overview section.
-Don’t forget that all of the summary reports are printable.
+For members, they are accessible from a button on the Member’s Dashboard or under the Member dropdown navigation.

 Why does Genetic Lifehacks only support printing reports from the browser?

-Genetic Lifehacks use this function to preserve the integrity of our privacy policies.
-We do not collaborate with third-party software to generate PDFs.
 When reports are generated and printed through the browser, no data is sent to Genetic Lifehacks.
 You retain control over the data.
+The trade-off is that the reports are not as slickly designed as other sites.

 Can I add a Top 5 Topics Consultation report to my membership?